andreiconst/Topical-Representation-of-words/README.md

 ## Datasets
 ### 1 - Extended topical representation of words for 50 000 words
+The 300-topic representation of words.
+To get partial topical representation of words, e.g. for only 100 dimensions, truncate the vector<br />
-/Data/300_dim_topical.csv<br />
+/Data/300_dim_topical.csv<br /><br />

 [Column 1] = word<br />
 [Column 2 to end] = score of association of word to the topic<br />
-To get partial topical representation of words, truncate the vector

 ### 2 - PLOS Abstract summary pairs
+Lay summary and abstract pair from the PLOS journal <br />
-/Data/plos_abstract_summary.csv<br />
+/Data/plos_abstract_summary.csv<br /><br />
 [Column 1] = url<br />
 [Column 2] = field, i.e. the subjournal the article was extracted from<br />
 [Column 2] = abstract<br />